 Astonishingly carved into hillside rock in the middle of nowhere are the Ajanta and Ellora caves.
 Both are an important UNESCO World Heritage site.

-The incredible Kailasa Temple (also known as the Kailash Temple), which forms Cave 16 at Ellora, is undoubtedly the most famous attraction.
-The temple is dedicated to Lord Shiva and his sacred abode at Mount Kailash.
-Its immense size covers twice the area of the Pantheon in Athens, and is one and a half times as high!
+The incredible Kailasa Temple (also known as the Kailasha Temple), which forms Cave 16 at Ellora, is undoubtedly the most famous attraction.
+The temple is dedicated to Lord Shiva and his sacred abode at Mount Kailasha.
+Its immense size covers twice the area of the Parthenon in Athens, and is one and a half times as high!
 The life-size elephant sculptures are a highlight.

 The most incomprehensible thing about the Ajanta and Ellora caves is that they were crafted by hand, with only a hammer and chisel.
 There are various cave complexes in India, but these are definitely the most spectacular.

 Northern Maharashtra, around 400 kilometers (250 miles) from Mumbai.